 Smack dab in the middle of DUMBO, right on the water lies this antique horse carousel.
 The carousel used to be out in the open, but there’s since been a glass enclosure erected around it.
 Whether or not it’s temporary remains to be seen.
 Most likely not though.
 Either way, this is a wonderful spot to watch the sunset, and take pictures.
 There’s also a nice lawn next to the carousel to chill out on!

-Nicknamed “Willy-B” by the New York City locals in my social circles, Williamsburg has gone through one of the most dramatic changes due to gentrification and has become a go-to spot for visitors and transplants to live in.
+Nicknamed “WillyB” by the New York City locals in my social circles, Williamsburg has gone through one of the most dramatic changes due to gentrification and has become a go-to spot for visitors and transplants to live in.
 You can find artsy types and hipsters, but also trendy bars and clubs.
-This district also hosts the popular open-air food market, Smorgasburg.

 Opened in 2018, Domino Park is one of the newest NYC waterfronts after formally being an industrial sugar refinery.
 It’s one of the coolest Brooklyn photography spots because of its great views, manicured lawn on the flex field, and interesting architecture.
-The developers modernized the area with features like an elevated walkway, fountain and seating steps, and a fog bridge.
+The developers modernized the area with features like an elevated walkway, fountain, seating steps, and a fog bridge.
+Most recently, the Domino Sugar Refinery finally opened in 2023 after years of [controversial] renovation.
+Besides being a great spot to take pictures at sunset, Domino Park is also a host to a lot of events such as Salsa By The Water, which is free salsa lessons and dancing every Wednesday in September.

 Brooklyn’s version of Central Park, albeit smaller.
 Prospect Park is the playground for the borough’s inhabitants.
 The Soldiers’ and Sailors’ Arch is the beautiful, yet commanding triumphal arch that can be found at Grand Army Plaza.
-If you think the circular plaza looks similar to Paris’ Champs-Élysées, that was intentional by design.
-Why go to France when we have a knock-off of the French here?
+If you think the circular plaza looks similar to Lisbon’s Arco da Rua Augusta, Arco de Triunfo de Barcelona, or Paris’ Champs-Élysées, that was intentional by design.
+Why go to Europe when we have a knock-off European architecture here?
 (Kidding)

 Fun fact: New York City used to have a bunch of temporary arches spread throughout the city.
 The most famous one is the Washington Square Park Arch which is a permanent fixture.
 A forgotten one that can still be found in the Bronx is the Seward-Drake Arch.